gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   :switch:`--no-complexity-all`
-    Do not report any of complexity metrics
+    Do not report any of the complexity metrics

   :switch:`--complexity-cyclomatic`